C

 Carb cycling for weight loss

-Carbs aren’t your enemy.
-They can be a friend, even during weight loss
+Carbs are your friends, not foes, even during weight loss

 While we know that consuming too many refined carbs, such as white bread, pasta, and sugary snacks, may contribute to weight gain and other health problems, most of us eat these foods regularly.
 In fact, according to one study [1], low-quality carbs still account for 42% of daily calories, while high-quality carbs — such as whole grains and fruits — only account for 9%.